 The conventions of orthography have plagued Maya studies since the very beginning of the discipline.
 Maya words have been and still are written in sundry fashion.
 One illuminating example is the numerously used word for 'lord' or 'king' which appears at least in five different forms in the Maya literature: ahau, ahaw, ajau, ajaw and 'ajaw.
-Since the ratification of the new official alphabets for the Guatemalan Maya languages (Acuerdo Gubernativo numero 1046-87 [23rd of November 1987]) and its modification (Acuerdo Gubernativo numero 129-88 [2nd of March 1988]), and its subsequent publication (Lenguas Mayas de Guatemala: Documento de referencia para la pronunciación de los nuevos alfabetos oficiales), most but not all Maya scholars around the world have started to use the new alphabet in their publications.
+Since the ratification of the new official alphabets for the Guatemalan Maya languages (Acuerdo Gubernativo numero 1046-87 [23rd of November 1987]) and its modification (Acuerdo Gubernativo numero 129-88 [2nd of March 1988]), and its subsequent publication (Lenguas Mayas de Guatemala: Documento de referencia para la pronunciación de los nuevos alfabetos oficiales), most but not all Maya scholars around the world have started to use the new alphabet in their publications, with one addition, the distinction between h/j for Classic Maya.

 When it comes to the application of this new alphabet, one can notice various ways of dealing with the issue.
+The conventions of the orthography usually touch four "domains" of groups of words: